hoon-school/tutorials/app-workshop.md

 If you would like to work with Urbit at a hackathon but don't want to invest time into learning Hoon, you can also consider building Urbit-aware tooling and apps.
 Some ideas include:

-- Urbit chat bots are exemplified by `%crow`.
+- **Urbit chat bots** are exemplified by `%crow`.
-- Urbit ID integrations can be built for a variety of other projects, and require looking at the Azimuth Ecliptic contracts written in Solidity.
+- **Urbit ID integrations** can be built for a variety of other projects, and require looking at the Azimuth Ecliptic contracts written in Solidity.
-- Urbit apps have front-ends which can be largely agnostic to the underlying backend server implementation.
+- **Urbit apps front-ends** can be largely agnostic to the underlying backend server implementation.
 This means that you can build a front-end without knowing much about the agent other than its capabilities and interface.
-- The Urbit Visor Chrome extension produced by dcSpark bridges Web 2.0 applications to web3 on Urbit.
+- The **Urbit Visor Chrome extension** produced by dcSpark bridges Web 2.0 applications to web3 on Urbit.
 A UV integration would be an excellent hackathon-size project.
-- The Login with Urbit ID provides a Web 2.0 bridge authentication procedure you can use similar to OAuth.
+- The [**Login with Urbit ID** app](https://galactictribune.net/post/urbit-login-with-urbit-id) provides a Web 2.0 bridge authentication procedure you can use similar to OAuth.

 As you put the time into it, I expect that you will find Urbit to be refreshingly different from other platforms, while affording rapid application development and deployment.